Wyze Cam's $20 Camera Is A Shocker (In A Good Way)

 Continuous recording and alert recording don’t work together.
 You either set WyzeCam to record continuously or only when there’s an alert.
 If you select continuous recording, WyzeCam will record a rolling video to the card.
 The length of the video is determined by the camera’s compression rate (HD or SD) and the storage size of your SD card.
 When set to HD, a day’s worth of video will consume around 10GB of storage space.
 When set to SD, the same amount of video uses up to 4GB of space.
 If the card runs out of space, it will delete your oldest videos and record new ones.
 You can customize your local recording settings using the app.

 Videos recorded on an SD card can be watched two ways.
 First, you can plug the SD card into a computer.
 From there, you’ll see a folder called “Record.”
 The subfolders correspond to the date the videos were recorded.
 For example, videos recorded on February 14, 2018 are stored in the 20180214 folder.
 Inside the subfolder, you’ll find more subfolders.
 Each sub-subfolder corresponds to the time the video was taken.
 For example, the folder 15 contains videos taken between 3:00 PM and 3:59.
 Inside each subfolder, you’ll find 60 1-minute videos.
-Was I able to watch all recorded videos?
+Were we able to watch all recorded videos?
 Yes.
 Was it a good user experience?
 No.

 The second way you can watch videos recorded on your SD card is to use the app’s Playback feature.
 From the app, go to your live camera feed and tap on the Playback tab.
 There, you’ll see a video and a timeline slider.
 Simply adjust the timeline to play back videos from a specific date and time.
 Unlike watching from a computer, Playback lets you watch minutes or even hours of recorded videos non-stop.
 However, the user experience with Playback wasn’t satisfactory.
 If you slide the timeline, the video will stop and only load once you let go of the slider.
 The video doesn’t scrub, which makes it hard to look for particular events.